About WITS and BANES Travel Support

 The only cost to the individual are any bus or train fares although where possible we will assist people to apply for disabled person passes.

-We are working with Bath and North East Somerset Council’s (BANES) Education Inclusion Service to support young people to learn the necessary skills for Independent Travel.
+We are working with Bath and North East Somerset Council’s (BANES) Education Inclusion Service and Building Bridges Programme (BBO) to support young people to learn the necessary skills for Independent Travel.

 Many of the people who use the BANES & WITS project find that they not only become independent travellers but the skills and confidence they gain opens up further opportunities.
 A good example of this is Ben’s story: